Global existence and convergence to pressure waves in nonlinear fluid-structure interaction

 \section{Long-Time Behaviour of $\xi$}

-It remains to characterize the long-time behaviour of the displacement $\xi$.
-Roughly speaking, from $u(t)\to0$, for $t\to\infty$, we can derive that $\nabla p(t)\to0$, so that the pressure becomes spatially constant.
-We thus expect $(\xi,p)$ to approach the set of solutions $(\eta,q)$ of the system
+By Corollaries \ref{cor:ConvofFluidvel} and \ref{cor:convofpressure}, the fluid velocity vanishes, $u(t)\to0$, and the fluid pressure $p(t)$ becomes spatially constant as $t\to\infty$.
+The results of \cite{LLT1986,KTZ2011} show continuous dependence on the data for regular solutions of the Lamé system.
+Therefore, after taking care of initial deformations $\xi_{0}|_{\dOS}$ at the interface in a suitable way, it is natural to consider solutions $(\eta,q)$ of the system

-where $q(t)$ is spatially constant.
+with scalar $q(t)\in\mathbb{R}$ as the candidate limit dynamics for system \eqref{eq:nonlin_system}.
 Note the presence of two boundary conditions, but no initial condition in this problem.
-It is difficult to characterize the set of solutions directly, so we proceed in three steps: In Section \ref{SecTilde}, for $t_{0}>0$, it is shown that the differences
+We denote the corresponding set $\omega_{T}$ of suitably regular solutions on $(0,T)$ by